 The invitation to complete the Resource Evaluation Poll will be sent to your official University of Arizona email and will be posted in both your Next Steps Center and UAccess Student Center To Do List.

 Eligibility CriteriaClick or enter to reveal information below

-Invitations will begin to be sent to students mid to late October 2020.
+The Office of Scholarships & Financial Aid (OSFA) will begin to send invitations to students in November 2021.
 If you meet all eligibility requirements below, you will be sent an invitation to participate in the selection process.
-Meeting the criteria below does not guarantee selection for Arizona Assurance.
-The selection process uses information provided on the Resource Evaluation Poll and the Non-FAFSA Parent Resource Evaluation form (if applicable), in conjunction with your 2021-2022 FAFSA for Arizona Assurance conditional selections.
+Meeting the criteria below does not guarantee selection for Arizona Assurance, it only allows you to be considered for Arizona Assurance.
+In the selection process, OSFA will review information provided on the Resource Evaluation Poll and the Non-FAFSA Parent Resource Evaluation (if applicable), in conjunction with your 2022-2023 FAFSA to determine if you qualify for Arizona Assurance conditional selection.

 FAFSA & Income

 |FAFSA must be official and free of errors.|

 Demonstrate a combined AGI or income earned from work (for parents of dependent students, or student and spouse if independent) of $27,000 or less on the FAFSA.*